 Heat batteries are generally smaller and lighter than (filled) thermal stores, and it is claimed that they don’t lose performance over time compared with electrical batteries.
 A heat battery could supply a significant proportion of your heat demand.

-There is currently only one supplier of home phase change heat batteries, Sunamp, and a 5kWh heat battery unit has a list price of £1,700 with installation on top.
+There is currently only one supplier of home phase change heat batteries, Sunamp, and a 5kWh heat battery unit has a list price of £1300 not including installation or VAT.
 This cost should come down as the market grows.
+The type of heat battery you need (and its cost) would depend on your heating needs (hot water, space heating or both) and on the heating system already present at your property.

 Electricity batteries help you make the most of renewable electricity from a solar PV system or wind or hydro turbine.
 For example, your solar PV system will generate electricity during the day when you’re out at work, and this can be stored in your electricity battery for you to use in the evening.